u-shekhar/DEMD_Project/README.md

 # DEMD_Project
 DEMD End Term Project

 - Deployed on Heroku using github connection.
+Click here to go to the application <a href="https://movie-recommender-ushekhar.herokuapp.com/" target="_blank">Movie Recommender</a>
 - Used Swagger for interface
-<a href="https://movie-recommender-ushekhar.herokuapp.com/" target="_blank">Movie Recommender</a>

 - Also deployed on AWS-EC2 instance.
 - P.S: For AWS-EC2, the link to the instance changes everytime the instance is initiated and hence has to be accessed accordingly.